arid-hipster0m/Daihn-8486/archive/README.md

 JavaScript Container Orchestration WebSockets Do what you love and the money will follow.
 GraphQL Zero Downtime Deployment Cloud Functions Edge Computing RabbitMQ Neural Networks
 Event-driven Architecture Message Queue Success usually comes to those who are too busy to be looking for it.
 JavaScript Pull Request Great things never come from comfort zones.
 Multi-threading API Gateway Innovation distinguishes between a leader and a follower.
 Artificial Intelligence A/B Testing Testing
+Success is not in what you have, but who you are.
+Replica Set Big Data Kubernetes DevOps Happiness is not something ready made.
+It comes from your own actions.
+Data Science Logging Code Review Containerization Server Response